jofng/Agba.ai/README.md

 - Monitoring service with metrics aggregation, alerting, and health checks
 - User management service with authentication, RBAC, and organization management
 - Notification service with multi-channel delivery and template management
+- Recording service with real-time capabilities and compliance features

 ### Next Steps 🔄
-- Complete final Phase 1 core service
-- Service integration testing and validation
-- Phase 1 completion and production readiness validation
+- Begin Phase 2: Telephony and WebRTC Integration
+- FreeSWITCH cluster deployment and configuration
+- WebRTC gateway implementation for browser-based calls

 ## 🏗️ Architecture